-On Squire’s own security rating system, it scores a “5”.
-We agree with Squire’s recommended use for low to medium security settings.
+On Squire’s security rating system, it scores a “5”.
+We agree with Squire’s recommended use for low to medium-security settings.

-BosnianBill showed how easy it is to “decode”, so I would follow their recommendation of security applications.
+BosnianBill showed how easy it is to “decode”, so I would follow their recommendation for security applications.

 The CP50 Combination Lock has security built in to protect it from a quick pick attack and looks like a high-quality lock.